 The utility has 10 business days to review application for completeness and notify the applicant.

-Utility shall receive application fees within 5 business days from the date notified of accepted / complete application.
+Utility shall receive application fees within 5 business days from the date the applicant is notified of the accepted / complete application.

 Utilities will use diligent efforts to complete the Protection / Control analysis and respond to the applicant within 20 business days from date of payment received.